Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/nodes/introduction.rst

 Using Texture Nodes
 ===================

-To use texture nodes with the current texture, open a :doc:`Node Editor window </editors/node_editor/editor>`, set it to *Texture* mode by clicking the "Texture" icon (|texture-button|) in its header.
+To use texture nodes with the current texture, open the :doc:`Node Editor </editors/node_editor/index>` and set it to *Texture* mode by clicking the "Texture" icon (|texture-button|) in its header.

 To start adding nodes, you first need to select a material.
 Now you can either click the *New* button in the Node editor,